 Western North and South Dakota are characterized by a continental, cool temperate, semi-arid climate with warm summers and cold winters.
-Average annual precipitation is about 16 in/yr near Hettinger, North Dakota and Lodgepole, South Dakota (Owensby and Enzell 1992).
-Approximately 70% of the precipitation at both locations occurs during the growing season April through early October.
-The study locations receive 120-130 frost-free d/yr (Omodt et al. 1968) with the warmest month, July, averaging 70.4° Celsius.
-January is the coldest month with an average temperature of -17.6° Celsius (Owensby and Ezell 1992).
+Average annual precipitation is about 41 cm/yr near Hettinger, North Dakota and Lodgepole, South Dakota (Owenby and Enzell 1992).
+Approximately 70% of the precipitation at both locations occurs during the growing season occurring from April through early October.
+The study locations receive 120-130 frost-free d/yr (Omodt et al. 1968) with the warmest month, July, averaging 22° Celsius.
+January is the coldest month with an average temperature of -8° Celsius (Owensby and Ezell 1992).

-Growing-season precipitation was 11.3 inches in 2000, which was 4.7 inches below the annual average, with all months except May and July below average.
-The 2001 growing season was characterized as a dry spring and wet July, with average precipitation 1.6 inches below the 30-year average.
-The fall and winter of 2000-01 received above average precipitation; however, the fall and winter of 2001-02 received considerably less precipitation, particularly in November and December.
+Growing-season precipitation was 28.6 cm in 2000, which was 7.6 cm below the annual average, with all months except May and July below average during the growing season.
+The 2001 growing season was characterized as a dry spring and wet July, with average precipitation 4.0 cm below the 30-year average.
+The fall and winter of 2000-01 received above average precipitation, however the fall and winter of 2001-02 received considerably less precipitation, particularly in November and December.
+In 2002, growing-season precipitation was 13.74 cm, which was 20.42 cm below the annual average.
+All growing season months were below average.
+Less-than-average precipitation was received in November and December of 2002.
+Growing-season precipitation received in 2003 was 6.68 cm below the 30-year average, with only the months of May and September receiving above average precipitation during the growing season.
 Monthly average temperatures were generally above the 30-year average in 2000, with the exception of June, November, and December.
 Warmer-than-average temperatures characterized the winter of 2001-2002, as November and December 2001 and January and February 2002 were substantially warmer than the 30-year average.
-Spring and summer temperatures were near average in both years.
+The winter of 2002-2003 also had warmer-than-average temperatures compared to the 30-year average.
+Spring and summer temperatures were near average for all four years.